 Tips for Keeping Your Car Cool in Summer

-- Sun shades: Sun shades are a great investment, says Consumer Reports, because they block the direct rays coming into your vehicle.
+- Sun shades: Sun shades help block the direct rays coming into your vehicle, says Consumer Reports.
 This keeps the temperature slightly lower, which can help your car cool down more quickly once the vehicle is started.

-- Tinted windows: A more expensive, yet constant, way to block the sun, says com, is with window tinting.
+- Tinted windows: A more expensive, yet constant way to block the sun, says Cars.com, is with window tinting.
 But before you take your car in to have the windows darkened, make sure you know your state’s laws, as some have restrictions on how much or which windows you can tint.

 - Cracked windows: Because windows hold in warm air, leaving them open slightly while parked will create slight airflow.
 If your vehicle has a sunroof, Cars.com says you can also crack that or use the vent feature if it’s not raining.
-For both windows and sunroofs, only leave them open slightly (less than an inch) to minimize the possibility of theft.
+For both windows and sunroofs, only leave them open slightly (less than an inch) to help minimize the possibility of theft.

-If it’s in your budget, you might also look into buying a vehicle with air-conditioned or ventilated seats, these typically work by utilizing a porous mesh on the car seat so air can flow through it.
+If it’s in your budget, you might also look into buying a vehicle with air-conditioned seats, which circulate cool air around your backside.
+Typically, this works by utilizing a porous mesh on the car seat so air can flow through it.
 Fans inside the seat produce air circulation, which is diffused to spread the cooling effect throughout the seat and through the mesh, cooling the seat’s surface.

-Firestone Complete Auto Care suggests that there may not be a regular interval at which your air conditioning system should be professionally checked, but rather, once the air coming out of the vents doesn’t feel as cold as you remember, it’s time to get it inspected.
+Firestone Complete Auto Care suggests that there may not be a regular interval at which your air conditioning system should be professionally checked, but you may want to get it inspected if the air coming out of the vents doesn’t feel as cold as you remember.
 If the air coming out doesn’t feel cold, the Environmental Protection Agency says you may need your local auto mechanic to top off the refrigerant to recharge your system.

-Originally published July 2015.
+Originally published on July 8, 2015.